Think Pair Share…Gives Voice!

 Regardless of grade level, effective educators know that to establish and cultivate a positive classroom community, students must have a voice in daily classroom activities.
 Think Pair Share is a strategy that gives students a voice, enhances communication skills, supports active listening and critical thinking skills while giving teachers a chance to learn more about their students or formatively assess students’ understanding, in just a few minutes!

-By Kristyn Klei Borrero, our CEO and Co-Founder, Carrie Lupoli, CT3 Program Specialist/Associate, and Jackie Surratt, CT3 Associate
+By Kristyn Klei Borrero, our CEO and Co-Founder and Jackie Surratt, CT3 Associate

 Click below for related posts: